TerryV8/click-count/docs/build_automation.md

 ## Automated testing
-- Automated testing is the automated execution of tests that verify the quality and stability of code
+- Automated testing is the automated execution of tests that verify the quality and stability of the code
-- Automated tests are usually code themselves, so they are code that is written to test other code
+- Automated tests are usually coded themselves, so they are code that is written to test other code
 - Automated tests are often run as part of the build process and are executed using build tools like maven.

 There are multiple types of automated tests:
 - Unit Tests focus on testing small pieces of code in isolation.
-Usulayy a single method or function
+Usually a single method or function
 - Integrations Tests tests larger portions of an application that are integrated with each other
-- Smoke test / Sanity tests - these are high-level integration tests that verify basic, large-scale things like whethere or not the application runs, whether application endpoints return http 500 errors, etc
+- Smoke test / Sanity tests - these are high-level integration tests that verify basic, large-scale things like whether or not the application runs, whether application endpoints return HTTP 500 errors, etc

 ```console